mvklumpp/Blackbirds/README.md

 ## Data

-The data of this study will be made publicly available in the Dryad Digital Repository upon acceptance of the manuscript.
+The data of this study is publicly available in the Dryad Digital Repository: https://doi.org/10.5061/dryad.612jm64kb